See the Mythic Inca Culture on Machu Picchu Mountain

 Part 2 of our 2-day tour to the Machu Picchu mountain – Read part 1

-After visiting the Inca ruins of Ollantaytambo, Henry takes us to the train station where we say goodbye to our fabulous driver.
-It is by the end of the first day, where we have visited the Sacred Valley and the spectacular remains of the Inca culture, on our 2-day tour to the Machu Picchu mountain.
+After visiting the Inca ruins of Ollantaytambo, Henry takes us to the train station, where we say goodbye to our fabulous driver.
+It is by the end of the first day – when we have visited the Sacred Valley and the spectacular remains of the Inca culture on our 2-day tour to the Machu Picchu mountain.

 Crime rate Peru/your country